imRish/blog/about.md

 ![Me]({{ site.url }}/images/rish.jpeg){:id="about-image"}

-A full-stack developer who works with startups and companies to turn their ideas into applications.
+A software **consultant** who works with startups and companies to turn their ideas into web applications.

-I'm a software consultant and trainer since 2014.
-I have worked on everything from small scripts to huge SAAS applications.
-I have built some amazing things for the web with some awesome and highly efficient people.
-As a software engineer, I enjoy implementing complex ideas in a simple way.
+I've been a full-stack developer and trainer since 2014.
+I have built some neat applications in the SAAS space and other industries.
+I've been fortunate enough to work with some great people and built amazing relationships.

+As an engineer, I enjoy implementing complex ideas in a simple way.
 My programming style emphasizes on cleanliness and maintainability.
-My goal is to always build applications that are scalable and efficient.

 When I'm not coding the next great thing, I'm busy making music and learning new stuff.